fluencelabs/nox/docs/real-time.md

   <img src="images/tendermint_blockchain.png" alt="Tendermint Blockchain" width="721px"/>
 </p>

 To create a new block a single node – the _block proposer_ is chosen.
 The proposer composes the transaction list, prepares the metadata and initiates the voting process.
 Then other nodes make votes accepting or declining the proposed block.
 If enough number of votes accepting the block exists (i.e. the _quorum_ was achieved – more than `2/3` of the nodes in the cluster voted positively), the block is considered committed.
+Otherwise, another round of block creation is initiated.

-Once this happens, every node's state machine applies newly committed block transactions to the state in the same order those transactions are present in the block.
+Once the block is committed, every node's state machine applies newly committed block transactions to the state in the same order those transactions are present in the block.
 Once all block transactions are applied, the new state machine `app_hash` is memorized by the node and will be used in the next block formation.

 Note that the information about the voting process and the `app_hash` achieved during the block processing by the state machine are not stored in the current block.
 The reason is that this part of metadata is not known to the proposer at time of block creation and becomes available only after successful voting.
 That's why the `app_hash` and voting information for the current block are stored in the next block.
 That metadata can be received by external clients only upon the next block commit event.